 Press - How the media are supporting the Children of Watamu

-Many thanks to the Blackpool Gazette who have provide support for the project.
+Many thanks to the Blackpool Gazette which has supported the Happy House since 2007.

 Steve Becker from BBC Radio Lancashire visited Sue, Dave and the Children Of Watamu.
 Hear their story on Radio Lancashire which was broadcast over Easter on BBC Radio Lancashire Follow to find out more

 BBC North West Inside Out programme 1, 2 and the Children Of Watamu song follow to find out more

 Latest update - BBC North West Inside Out - From Blackpool to Kenya

 BBC News 4th February - Landlady helps children - follow to see programme

 BBC News North West - Hotelier to adopt 100 orphans

 See Sue's BBC interview

 Lancashire Life edition - Sue’s an inspiration